Bad Breath Bad Impression

 HOW TO GET RID OF BAD BREATH?

 A dentist or physician may be able to identify the actual reason and suggest remedies.
-He will examine your teeth, gums, mouth and salivary glands.
-In most cases the smell of the breath may indicate the cause.
-For example, fruity breath may be a sign of uncontrolled diabetes.
+He will examine your teeth, gums, mouth, and salivary glands.
+In most cases, the smell of the breath may indicate the cause.
+For example, fruity-smelling breath may be a sign of uncontrolled diabetes.
 A urine-like smell can sometimes indicate kidney malfunction.

 Normal bad breath can be treated with proper dental hygiene.
 While bad breath that results from an illness may be a long-term problem.
 It can often be controlled with proper medical treatments.